bachmeil/datasets/r-data-structures.md

 y.df <- data.frame(y1, y2)
 ```

-You can create the data frame because a data frame converts `y1` and `y2` to vectors with length 12, which amounts to stripping off their time series properties.
-This isn't a problem of data frames.
+You can create the data frame because `data.frame` converts `y1` and `y2` to vectors with length 12, which amounts to stripping off their time series properties.
+This doesn't mean data frames are doing things incorrectly.
 It just means they weren't designed to be used with time series data.

-There's a simple rule when working with time series: use ts or mts objects, and forget about data frames.
+There's a simple rule when working with time series: **use ts or mts objects, and forget about data frames**.

 # When You Can't Avoid Data Frames

 Unfortunately, you can't always avoid data frames.
 This is primarily an issue when you read in data.
 Whether you read data from a CSV file, an SQL database, or an Excel spreadsheet, the function will usually return a data frame.

 Fortunately, this is not much of a problem.
 You just need to read in the data and then add time series properties.
 Here's an example where we read in the price of gas from a CSV file.
-This data is downloaded from FRED.
-It has a header and two columns, the date and the national average gasoline price that month.
+The gasoline price data was downloaded from FRED.
+It has a header and two columns, the date (a string) in the first column and the national average gasoline price (a number) in the second column.

 ```
 gas.raw <- read.csv("https://raw.githubusercontent.com/bachmeil/datasets/refs/heads/main/gas.csv", header=TRUE)
 class(gas.raw)
 ```

-This is a data frame.
-As discussed above, that's useless for our purposes, because it can't track time series properties.
+`gas.raw` is a data frame.
+As discussed above, it's useless for our purposes, because it doesn't keep track of the time series properties.
 Create a new ts variable with the right time series properties:

 ```
 gas <- ts(gas.raw[,2], start=c(1991,2), frequency=12)